OVERVIEW OF COURSE AND STYLE OF ASSESSMENT

 If you enjoy working practically, collaboratively, independently, analytically and in a vibrant, supportive and active environment then GCSE Drama is the course for you.

 The chance for involvement in many diverse performance evenings, drama productions, visiting professional performances/workshops and theatre visits.

 Drama is accredited as an academic subject which is rigorous and thorough in its approach to analysing and contextualising textual and practical experiences.
 Due to the diverse range of transferable skills which the course offers, employers and universities praise Drama students for their ability to exhibit self-awareness, presentation skills, confidence, public speaking ability, team work and collaborative skills.

 We have a fantastic success rate for our students going on to further education in the performing arts - be that at university, drama school or starting their own companies - becoming actors, directors and/or designers.
 Students who take Drama also progress into law; business; events management; film and media; marketing; teaching; medicine and caring to name but a few.

-If you are thinking of following any profession where having the ability to: motivate others, present oneself positively, be analytical, be self-aware, work as part of a team, problem solve, complete a job you have started and remain calm in a crisis are important, then Drama should be the choice of course for you.
+If you are thinking of following any profession where having the ability to: motivate others, present oneself positively, be analytical, be self-aware, work as part of a team, problem solve, lead (and many more) then Drama should be the choice of course for you.